tacoss/data2code/README.md

 # data to code generator

   * This module generate code from a javascript Object
-  * It uses Handlebars templates by default but it could be configured
+  * It uses Handlebars templates
   * It is primary use to make code from [raml-js-parser](https://github.com/raml-org/raml-js-parser)

 ## Defining a Generator